Razzano/Vivaldi_Custom/README.md

 12. Reposition Options Menu to Top Left, Top Ceneter, Top Right, Centered [ <img src="https://github.com/srazzano/Images/blob/master/position.png"/> ]
 13. Refer to How-To.txt file for full instructions.
 14. Options Menu item discriptions are displayed in tooltip for each.

+NOTE:
-15. If Vivaldi App install path is NOT your user profile folder or C:\Program Files folder, the Install.bat and Uninstall.bat files need to be edited.
+If Vivaldi App install path is NOT your user profile folder or C:\Program Files folder, the Install.bat and Uninstall.bat files need to be edited.

 <img src="https://github.com/Razzano/Images/blob/master/VivaldiCustom.png"/>